List of Metroid characters: Space Pirates

 A hostile group known as Space Pirates (スペースパイレーツ, Supēsu Pairētsu), or Zebesians (ゼーベス星人, Zēbesu Seijin), serve as the antagonists of the Metroid series.
 They are a group of "interstellar nomads" resembling humanoid reptiles, insects, or crustaceans who plunder colonies and ships and exist in an insect-like hive society.
-Considering their appearance throughout the series, especially the Prime series, they could be considered arthropod-like reptiles.
-A single Pirate may have many biological differences from the other individuals of their species, most likely because of their willingness to perform self-experimentation and mutation.
 Important leaders include Ridley, the Space Pirate commander, Mother Brain, the bio-mechanical defense of Zebes controlled by the Space Pirates, and Kraid, a recurring boss.
 The organization also includes a winged, mantis-like species, the Ki Hunters.

 The Space Pirates are interested in Metroid research, especially in using Metroids for energy generation, as soldiers, and for experimentation – their Phazon experiments produced all the Metroid variants seen in the Prime games with the exception of Metroid Prime itself.
-The organization is destroyed during the climax of Super Metroid, but a group within the Galactic Federation itself resurrects the Space Pirates, along with Ridley and the Metroids, to be used as bio-weapons, explaining their continued presence in Other M and Fusion.
+The organization is destroyed during the climax of Super Metroid, but a group within the Galactic Federation resurrects the Space Pirates, Ridley, and the Metroids, explaining their continued presence in Other M and Fusion.

 Series director Yoshio Sakamoto stated that the Space Pirates that invaded Zebes took "Zebesian" as a general name for themselves after the conquest of the planet, comparing it to people who referred themselves as "Americans" when they emigrated to the United States.